 With the help of the wardens, we established snow study stations where necessary.
-Most of them are still in use.
-We some equipment in place for the following winter.
+Most of them are still in use today.
+We put some equipment in place for the following winter.
 I started to make an atlas of avalanche paths on the Sunshine road and the Icefields Parkway, then numbered and named them.
-A basic setup was in place before the winter.
+A basic set-up was in place before the next winter.

 Then my family and I moved back to Jasper.
 We had come full circle.
 And it was great to be back.

 Peter and I were given the official title of Alpine Specialist.
-Our job description called for everything from packhorse to public speakerWe were on the staff of the Calgary Regional Office of Parks Canadaur boss was Jimmy Sime.
+Our job description called for everything from packhorse to public speaker.
+We were on the staff of the Calgary Regional Office of Parks Canada and our boss was Jimmy Sime.

 I was responsible for Jasper, Revelstoke, Glacier and Waterton National Parks in Canada, and Glacier Park in Montana.
 Soon afterwards Kluane and Nahanni National Parks were established in the north and added to my list.
-The wardens and I also helped rescues in B.C.’s Mount Robson Provincial Park when required.
+The wardens and I also helped with rescues in B.C.’s Mount Robson Provincial Park when required.

 Montana’s Glacier Park and Canada’s Waterton National Park were part of an international peace park.
-As part of this it was agreed that Waterton look after the public safety training and rescue work for both parks, while Glacier was responsible for fire suppression training for both parks.
+As part of this, it was agreed that Waterton would look after the public safety training and rescue work for both parks, while Glacier was responsible for fire suppression training for both parks.

-Peter was responsible for Banff, Yoho and Kootenay Parks, which together had by far the largest number of visitors of all the parks, as well as Pacific Rim.
-Once the northern parks were established, Peter and I were responsible for mountain rescue and public safety in an area the size of Switzerland.
+Peter was responsible for Banff, Yoho and Kootenay Parks, which together had by far the largest number of visitors of all the national parks, as well as Pacific Rim.
+Once the northern parks were established, Peter and I were responsible for mountain rescue and public safety in an area larger than the size of Switzerland.

-Several of the parks are largely undeveloped; access was and still is difficult.
-The mountains are largely composed of decaying sedimentary rockand there are extensive glaciers and icefields.
-The weather is unpredictable and complex. a big job.
+Several of the parks are largely undeveloped; access was, and still is, difficult.
+The mountains are largely composed of decaying sedimentary rock, which adds more danger to climbers and mountaineers, and there are extensive glaciers and icefields.
+The weather is unpredictable and complex.
+We had a big job.

-The idea was that the wardens the rescues and public safety issues .
-Peter and I had to provide with the necessary meansequipment It was essential that the wardens their parks.
-Actually the original idea was that sit there in the office and write nice memos to all the parks to tell them how they should and what they should do to train the wardens. hats not the way I saw it
+The idea was that the wardens would perform the rescues and deal with public safety issues as they arose.
+Peter and I had to provide the warden staff with the necessary means to do so (equipment, training, technology).
+It was essential that the wardens knew their parks.
+Actually, the original idea was that our job would be to sit there in the office and write nice memos to all the parks to tell them how they should set up their safety program and what they should do to train the wardens.
+But that’s not the way I saw it.

-Originally with Walter Perren, one rescue school a year had been set up the warden service.
+Originally, with Walter Perren, one rescue school a year had been set up to teach the entire warden service.
 Candidates from each park could attend.
-I immediately winter and summer
+I immediately set up yearly winter and summer schools in each of the parks I was responsible for.

 Over time, the job became even broader.
-I also began to train the RCMP dog masters avalanche rescue.
+I also began to train the RCMP dog masters in avalanche rescue.
 I did not train the dogs.
-The dogs were trained in Innisvail by their masters, but I trained the team to to an accident site safely and to survive once they there.
+The dogs were trained in Innisvail, Alberta by their masters, but I trained the team to arrive to an accident site safely and to survive once they were there.

-Years before, in 1963, I was one of the founding members of the Association of Mountain Guides.
-I continued my involvement as an examiner
+Years before, in 1963, I was one of the founding members of the Association of Canadian Mountain Guides (ACMG).
+I continued my involvement in the association as an examiner of guide candidates.

-In 19, I was part of the founding group of the Canadian Avalanche Association
+In 1981, I was part of the founding group of the Canadian Avalanche Association.
+Contact with this group also continued throughout my career.